nitrain/.github/profile/README.md

 To learn more about nitrain and view complete examples of training medical imaging AI models, view the `tutorials` repository.

-If you're interested in learning about the entire medical imaging AI workflow, you can check out the book "Becoming a medical imaging AI expert with nitrain" in the `book` repository or at [book.nitrain.dev](https://book.nitrain.dev).
+If you're interested in learning about the entire medical imaging AI workflow, you can check out the book "Becoming a medical imaging AI expert with Python" in the `book` repository or at [book.nitrain.dev](https://book.nitrain.dev).